panva/node-oidc-provider/docs/README.md

 # oidc-provider API documentation

-oidc-provider allows to be extended and configured in various ways to fit a variety of use cases.
+This module to be extended and configured in various ways to fit a variety of use cases.
 You will have to configure your instance with how to find your user accounts, where to store and retrieve persisted data from and where your end-user interactions happen.
 The [example](/example) application is a good starting point to get an idea of what you should provide.